 Adds a FileManifest of content to be materialized in the Contents/MacOS directory.

 manifest Collection of files to materialize.

-add_resources_file (path: str, content: FileContent)

-Adds a single file to be installed in the Contents/Resources directory in the bundle.
+add_resources_file (content: FileContent, path: Optional[str]) Adds a single file to be installed in the Contents/Resources directory in the bundle.